Max Payne (video game): Legacy

 A sequel, Max Payne 2: The Fall of Max Payne, was released in 2003.
 The third game, Max Payne 3, was developed by Rockstar Games and released in 2012.
 Max Payne, a film loosely based on the video game, was released in 2008, starring Mark Wahlberg as Max Payne and Mila Kunis as Mona Sax.
-In April 2022, Remedy announced that it is remaking Max Payne and Max Payne 2 with funding from Rockstar, using Remedy's Northlight game engine, to be released as a compilation for PlayStation 5, Windows, and Xbox Series X/S.
+In April 2022, Remedy announced that it is remaking Max Payne and Max Payne 2 with funding from Rockstar, using Remedy's Northlight Engine, to be released as a compilation for PlayStation 5, Windows, and Xbox Series X/S.